iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Polyak Subgradient Method.md

 \end{aligned}
 $$

 which would mean that the error is monotonically decreasing (1).
-Since the choice of $\bar x$ is arbitrary at the start, This is the definition of monotone convergence.
+Since the choice of $\bar x$ is arbitrary at the start.
+This is the definition of monotone convergence.
 Cf from above:

 $$
 \begin{aligned}